What are TN Visas?

-A Canadian individual must be coming to the U.S. to work temporarily in one of the professions listed in the appendix to the USMCA.
+A Canadian individual must be coming to the U.S. to work temporarily in one of the professions listed in the appendix to the North American Free Trade Agreement.
 These are the listed professions:

-- Accountant (Baccalaureate Degree, CPA, CA, CGA, or CMA)
+- Accountant (baccalaureate, CPA, CA, CGA, or CMA)

 - Animal Scientist

-- Architect (Baccalaureate Degree or state/provincial license.
+- Architect (baccalaureate or state/provincial license.
 Also see Landscape Architect, below)

-- Computer systems analyst who must have: Baccalaureate Degree or post secondary diploma *and three years' experience
+- Computer systems analyst who must have: baccalaureate or post secondary diploma *and three years' experience

 - Dairy Scientist